 Sharapova earned $38,777,962 in her career.
-That makes her one of only 3 women to have earned more than $38 million in the history of the WTA Tour as of early August 2021 (the others being Serena Williams and Venus Williams).
+That makes her one of only three women to have earned more than $38 million in the history of the WTA Tour as of early March 2023, (the others being Serena Williams, Venus Williams and Simona Halep).

 How many WTA titles has Sharapova won?

 The Russian won 36 WTA Tour singles titles in her career.
 She also won three WTA doubles titles in her career.
 Below is the list of the singles titles she won on the WTA Tour.